synaodev/apostellein/README.md

-# Apostellein
+# Apostéllein
-This is the current official repository for Apostellein.
+This is the current official repository for Apostéllein.
 I work on this game in my spare time, and there is no planned release date.
 It will be ready when it is ready.
 ## Dependencies
 - [fmt](https://github.com/fmtlib/fmt) (>= 7.1.3)
 - [spdlog](https://github.com/gabime/spdlog) (>= 1.8.1)